CouncilofLorien/counciloflorien.github.io/docs/cards/T/treebeard.md

 > Sage Ally
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ _**Playable at Wellinghall.**_ <br>May not be attacked by automatic-attacks or hazards keyed to his site.
+> > _**Unique.**_ _**Playable at Wellinghall.**_ May not be attacked by automatic-attacks or hazards keyed to his site.
 Discard _Treebeard_ if his company moves to a site that is not in: Fangorn, Rohan, Gap of Isen, Wold & Foothills, Enedhwaith, Old Pukel-land, Brown Lands, Anduin Vales, or Redhorn Gate.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield">【8/9】</div>